 Kiroro is only one hour from Niseko, so makes a great day trip or combination resort.
 It is possible to catch buses between the resorts.
 If you have your own wheels it’s a lovely drive over the mountain so well worth a day trip (either way) at least.

-For getting around Kiroro there is a complimentary shuttle between the mountain center and Piano Hotel.
+For getting around Kiroro there is a complimentary shuttle between the mountain center and Tribute Hotel.
 It runs on a loop so leaves regularly.
 Otherwise it’s a 10-15 minute walk.

 Kiroro is open from late November until early May.
 It receives a lot of snow early in the season and throughout.
 It can be busier on weekends.